mui/mui-x/docs/data/data-grid/server-side-data/tree-data.md

   Used by the grid to determine the number of children of a row on server

-Following is a demo of the server-side tree data with the server side data source which supports server side filtering, sorting, and pagination.
-It also uses supports the caching using the `unstable_dataSourceCache` prop based on the `QueryClient` exposed by `@tanstack/query-core`.
+Following is a demo of the server-side tree data with the data source which supports filtering, sorting, and pagination on the server.
+It also supports the caching using the `unstable_dataSourceCache` prop based on the `QueryClient` exposed by `@tanstack/query-core`.

 {{"demo": "ServerSideTreeData.js", "bg": "inline"}}